jsgroth/jgenesis/README.md

 * Optional 2x CPU overclocking for Sega Master System and Game Gear emulation

 TODOs:
 * Emulate the Genesis VDP FIFO, in particular the fact that the CPU stalls if it writes to VRAM too rapidly during active display.
-A few games depend on this to function correctly (e.g. _The Chaos Engine_, _Double Clutch_, _Sol-Deace_), and a few other games have graphical glitches if it's not emulated (e.g. the EA logo flickering for a single frame, parts of the _Batman Returns_ intro running too fast)
+A few games have graphical glitches if this isn't emulated (e.g. _The Chaos Engine_, _Double Clutch_, _Sol-Deace_)
 * Support 24C64 EEPROM chips (used only in _Frank Thomas Big Hurt Baseball_ and _College Slam_)
 * Support the Sega Master System's additional graphics modes (Modes 0-3); only one officially released game used any of them, _F-16 Fighter_ (which uses Mode 2)
 * Support multiple Sega CD BIOS versions in GUI and automatically use the correct one based on disc region
 * Support CHD files for Sega CD in addition to BIN/CUE
+* Investigate and fix a few minor issues, like the EA logo flickering for a single frame and parts of the _Batman Returns_ intro running too fast

 ## Dependencies